fr0ster/simplest_sap_rap_example/8th_iteration/notes.md

 ---

 ### Summary:

-This iteration enabled extesibility and create extension.
+This iteration enabled extensibility and created extensions.